Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 ### V5.0 Notes

 Continuing from V4.0, this branch focuses on including the database in the deployment pipeline.
 There are two may strategies that can be used: imperative and declarative.
+The imperative approach is the one that has been used until now, where the script to create the database objects are applied in the defined order.
+The declarative approach is instead where you have the database state (a snapshot of the schema) you want to have and a tool will take care of making all the correct changes to bring the target database to that state.
+That tool is [SqlPackage](https://docs.microsoft.com/sql/tools/sqlpackage/sqlpackage-publish)

 ### V4.0 Notes